Democratic backsliding in the United States: Bright Line Watch

-Bright Line Watch classifies the United States as a mixed regime, ranking the country inbetween "Israel (49) and Mexico (60) and well below our nominal democratic peers of Great Britain (83) and Canada (88)".
+Bright Line Watch classifies the United States as a mixed regime, ranking the country in between "Israel (49) and Mexico (60) and well below our nominal democratic peers of Great Britain (83) and Canada (88)".
 It polls political scientists more regularly than some other indices and has shown a significant decrease in democracy at the start of Trump's first and second terms.

 Brendan Nyhan and NPR interpreted 2025 survey results as showing significant consensus among political scientists around concerns for further democratic backsliding at the start of the second Trump administration.
 While not a representative sample, it is a large sample that has been used since 2016 to gauge shifts in how experts and the public perceive American democracy's health.

 Freedom House

-As part of their Freedom in the World survey series, Freedom House downgraded the United States's score significantly in their civil rights and political liberties index between 2010 (94) and 2020 (83), including an accelerated 6-point loss during the first presidency of Donald Trump alone, citing the need for 3 main reforms: removing barriers to voting, limiting the influence of money in politics, and establishing independent redistricting commissions.
+As part of their Freedom in the World survey series, Freedom House downgraded the United States' score significantly in their civil rights and political liberties index between 2010 (94) and 2020 (83), including an accelerated 6-point loss during the first presidency of Donald Trump alone, citing the need for three main reforms: removing barriers to voting, limiting the influence of money in politics, and establishing independent redistricting commissions.

+In the Freedom in the World index published in 2026, the U.S. received its lowest score (81) since the report began its 100-point system in 2002.

 Polity

-The Polity data series labels United States an anocracy.
-In 2025, they wrote: "The USA is no longer considered a democracy and lies at the cusp of autocracy; it has experienced a Presidential Coup and an Adverse Regime Change event".
+The Polity data series labels the United States an anocracy.
+In 2025, they wrote: "The USA is no longer considered a democracy and lies at the cusp of autocracy; it has experienced a Presidential Coup and an Adverse Regime Change event."

 IDEA

-International IDEA labeled the US a "backsliding democracy" after evaluating 2020 and 2021 events, including January 6 and a poorly functioning legislature.
+International IDEA labeled the U.S. a "backsliding democracy" after evaluating 2020 and 2021 events, including January 6 and a poorly functioning legislature.
 IDEA's democracy scores started sliding for the United States in 2016.

+In their democracy index published in 2025, which was conducted before Trump's second term, the U.S. was among the lowest-ranking OECD members in all categories except for participation.
+Secretary General of the IDEA, Kevin Casas Zamora, said, "Some of the things that we saw during the [2024] election at the end of last year and in the first few months of 2025 are fairly disturbing".

+In IDEA's most recent report published in 2026, democratic backsliding in the U.S. was particularly highlighted, with "key indicators of democracy in the US [having] fallen to their lowest levels in 50 years".
+According to the report, President Trump amassed executive power in 2025, leading to "far-reaching [consequences], undermining the rule of law domestically and internationally and testing long-standing alliances and multilateral cooperation."
+That year, the organization also added the U.S. to its list of "backsliding democracies" for the first time since 2021.